retrogradeorbit/biscuit-switch/README.md

 If you do well and succeed, then management will deem you worthy of faster work.
 Keep working!
 Faster!
 Faster!

-I've done the Jam a few times before, but this is my first attempt at the Compo.

-Hope you enjoy!
+If you lose more than $100, you're fired!

+There is no end to the work... just like the real world!

 ## Controls

 Use cursor keys to move your little worker around the floor.

 Press space bar to perform actions.

 Runs best in google chrome.

 ## Tools

-Sounds by jsfxr.
-Graphics done in aseprite.
-Code done in clojurescript.
+ - Sounds by jsfxr.
+ - Graphics done in aseprite.
+ - Code done in clojurescript.

 ## Development Setup